Text preprocessing for downstream linguistic analyses

 Pylats is designed to perform text pre-processing for further linguistic analyses (e.g., measuring lexical diversity and/or lexical sophistication).
 Currently, advanced features such as lemmatization and POS tagging are available for English, with other languages to follow (Spanish models will be added in the near future, we have plans to release other models as well).
 However, pylats CAN currently be used with other languages using basic features (see examples below).

-Pylats currently uses spacy as a starting point for many of its advanced features if working with English.
-Pylats was tested using spacy version 3.2 and be default uses the "en_core_web_sm" model.
+Pylats currently uses spacy as a starting point for many of its advanced features.
+Pylats can be adapted for use with any language with a spacy model.
+Our team has worked with English, Spanish, French, German, and Korean.
+Pylats has been tested using spacy version 3.7.
 To install spacy and a language model, see the spacy installation instructions.

 Installation